NikKowPHP/social-brain/chapters/chapter-19.md

 Mark, the Architect, who had championed those features, nodded slowly.
 "She's right.
 We build the rock-solid core first.
 We prove them wrong with our execution, and we earn the right to build the rest later."

 It wasn't a victory celebration.
 It was a moment of quiet, professional resolve.
 Maria watched as her team, forged in the fires of conflict, made the hard but necessary choice together.
 The self-tuning orchestra was real.
-She watched them, a self-tuning orchestra born from conflict.
 The victory wasn't in the budget; it was in the music they were now making themselves.
-But that night, the dissonance of her own journey—the compromises and the costs—kept her awake.
+And for the first time in a long time, the conductor slept soundly.

 #### **The Science: Psychological Safety**